work-samples/global_id/README.md

   """

   @doc """
-  Return a globally unique 64 bit non-negative integer.
+  Return a globally unique 64-bit non-negative integer.

   Each node can be represented with 10 bits (2^10 = 1024)
-  we will use that our unique node prefix, and then the remaining 54 bits to be unique within the node.
+  we will use the unique node prefix, and then the remaining 54 bits to be unique within the node.

-  The underlying call to timestamp is not guaranteed for monotonic, and we do not support two calls within the same microsecond, but this is a good start.
+  The underlying call to timestamp is not guaranteed to be monotonic, and we do not support two calls within the same microsecond, but this is a good start.
   """